Veeam Backup and Replication provides two different backup modes to process Hyper-V backups, both relying on the Microsoft VSS framework.

 - On-Host backup mode, for which backup data processing is on the Hyper-V node hosting the VM, leveraging non transportable shadow copies by using software VSS provider.

-- Off-Host backup mode, for which backup data processing is offloaded to another non-clustered participating Hyper-V node, leveraging transportable shadow copies using hardware VSS provider provided by the SAN storage vendor or SMB3 functionality.
+- Off-Host backup mode, for which backup data processing is offloaded to another non clustered participating Hyper-V node, leveraging transportable shadow copies using Hardware VSS provider provided by the SAN storage vendor.

-Backup mode availability is heavily depending on the underlying virtualization infrastructure, leaving Off-Host backup mode available only to protect virtual machines hosted on SAN storage volumes or SMB3 compatible storage.
-It is important that the VSS framework provided by the storage vendor is tested and certified to work with Microsoft Hyper-V clusters.
-Intensive checks of vendor VSS provider during POC is highly recommended (cluster environment).
+Backup mode availability is heavily dependant on the underlying virtualization infrastructure, leaving Off-Host backup mode preferred to protect virtual machines hosted on SAN storage volumes or SMB3 shares.

 Performance wise, since both backup modes are using the exact same Veeam transport services, the only differentiating factors will be the additional time requested to manage transportable snapshots (in favor of On-Host mode) and the balance between compute and backup resources consumption during backup windows (in favor of Off-Host mode).

 We recommend to use On-Host backup proxies unless there are dire reasons to not use them.
 The pros of On-Host proxies do outweigh the cons a lot.